fisharebest/webtrees/modules_v4/README.md

 };
 ```

-## Type-hinting dependencies
+## Dependency Injection

 webtrees uses the “Dependency Injection” pattern extensively.
 This is a system for
 automatically generating objects.
 The advantages over using `new SomeClass()` are

 * Easier testing - you can pass "dummy" objects to your class.
 * Run-time resolution - you can request an Interface, and webtrees will find a specific instance for you.
+* Can swap implementations at runtime.

-Note that you cannot type-hint the following objects, as they are not created
+Note that you cannot type-hint the following objects in the constructor, as they are not
-until after the modules.
+created until after the modules.

 * other modules
 * interfaces, such as `UserInterface` (the current user)